msarrias/exonize/README.md

         --output_prefix Homo_sapiens_chrom_Y \
         --csv
 ```
-This command runs `exonize` on the human Y chromosome dataset, performing both global and local searches, and enables output in CSV format.
+This command runs `exonize` on the human Y chromosome dataset, performing both global and local searches.

 ## Citation
 If you use `exonize` in a publication, please cite: